-If there’s one state in the country where snowmobiling is more than just a frivolous pastime, it’s Wyoming.
-It seems like practically everyone in this gorgeous state owns or uses a snowmobile on a fairly regular basis.
+If there’s one state in the country where snowmobiling is more a way of life than a pastime, it’s Wyoming.
 Indeed, it’s possible to find exceptional snowmobiling opportunities in just about every last corner of the state.
-If you’re thinking about visiting Wyoming between mid-December and the beginning of April - and would like to zip around on a snowmobile through some scenic countryside - there are more than 2,000 miles of groomed and ungroomed trails on which to do so.
-The following regional guide can help you decide where to go.
+If you’re thinking about visiting Wyoming between mid-December and the beginning of April - and would like to zip around on a snowmobile through some scenic countryside - there are more than 2,000 miles of groomed and ungroomed trails to explore.

-Over in the northeastern part of the state, you’ll find ample opportunities for snowmobiling.
-The regions 55 miles of groomed trails connect with South Dakota’s Black Hills system, affording visitors with even more exciting options.
+Over in the northeast, 55 miles of groomed trails connect with South Dakota’s Black Hills system, offering visitors even more options.
 You won’t run out of land to cover and you’ll love the long season, which runs from December to March.
 Snow depths tend to average between one and four feet, and elevations range from 5,000 feet to 7,000 feet.
 Newcastle and Sundance are the two best places to hunker down if you want to devote serious time to snowmobiling in this part of the state.

 Big Horn Mountains

 Located smack-dab in the middle of the state, the Big Horn Mountains are truly majestic and awe-inspiring.
-Happily enough, they also happen to be great for snowmobiling.
-There are no fewer than 193 clearly marked and well-groomed trails within this part of the state.
-Thousands and thousands of powdered meadows can also be used for some truly free-wheeling snowmobiling fun.
-Elevations here range from 7,500 feet to 10,000 feet; if high altitudes bother you, you’re not going to be happy here.
+There are no fewer than 193 clearly marked and well-groomed trails, but thousands and thousands of powder meadows can also be used for free-wheeling fun.
+Elevations range from 7,500 to 10,000 feet so if high altitudes bother you, you may want to head elsewhere.
 Set your sights on Sheridan, Lovell or Greybull for accommodations.

 The Continental Divide

 Many passionate snowmobilers enjoy scooting along the Continental Divide during peak season.
-In the area, the Continental Divide Snowmobile Trail is the most obvious choice.
 It begins in the southeast at Lander and ends in the northwest at West Yellowstone.
 In addition to crossing the divide four separate times, the Continental Divide Snowmobile Trail runs parallel to it the vast majority of the time.
-In the state of Wyoming, there are few better places to enjoy this exhilarating pastime than the Continental Divide.
 Thanks to some very high peaks, you can see for as far as 150 miles in some places.

 The Wyoming Range

-In the western part of Wyoming, the Wyoming Range presents a vast range of topnotch snowmobiling opportunities.
-One of the best things about this area is that it has a little bit of something for everyone.
-Whether you’re a beginner or an expert, you’re sure to find a trail that’s right for you.
-There are more than 330 miles of trails in and around the Wyoming Range, so you won’t have to worry about things getting too crowded.
-Alpine, Big Piney and Kemmerer are all good places to situate yourself when embarking on snowmobile tours of the region.
+In the western part of Wyoming, the Wyoming Range presents a vast range of topnotch snowmobiling opportunities from beginner to expert.
+There are more than 330 miles of trails, so you won’t have to worry about things getting too crowded.
+Alpine, Big Piney and Kemmerer are all good places to situate yourself when exploring the region.